weakish/docs-en/views/leanengine_webhosting_guide-node.md

 {% block http_client %}

-It is recommended to use the [request](https://www.npmjs.com/package/request), a third-party module to complete the HTTP request.
+It is recommended to use [request](https://www.npmjs.com/package/request), a third-party module, to implement HTTP requests.

 Install request: